Art in Bloom

 Lewes residents know the importance of offshore winds and its impact on our daily lives.
 The University of Delaware has created clean energy with its wind turbine, as it prepares the next generation of earth, ocean and environmental scientists.
-Art in Bloom, a committee of Lewes in Bloom, will install a wind-driven Lyman Whitaker sculpture titled “Oval Twister,” in Otis P. Smith Park (known to many as the Rotary pavilion barbecue park across the canal bridge), located on Savannah Road.
+Art in Bloom, a committee of Lewes in Bloom, will install a wind-driven Lyman Whitaker sculpture titled “Oval Twister,” at the Trailhead next to the New Library.

 Internationally recognized, Whitaker’s sculptures are located throughout the world at venues including the Missouri Botanical Garden, the Morris Arboretum in Philadelphia, the Hill-Stead Museum of French Impressionism, and numerous hospitals and hospices in the United States, as well as private collections in North America, Europe and Australia.

 Known variously as wind sculptures or kinetic art, Whitaker’s works have a natural theme.
 His goal with each piece is to “inspire a stronger bond between mankind and mother earth.”
 The 18’ tall sculpture, which spins on sealed ball bearings, is handmade of industrial grade copper and marine grade stainless steel.
 The effect of salt air to the copper will cause the sculpture to develop a weathered patina look.
 His sculptures are built to last for generations.
 Even a small amount of wind can set the sculpture in motion.
 In Lewes, it surely will be in motion most of the time.